Linus8D/Java-HTML5-API/README.md

     // Create a HTML document named Hello World!.html at the directory /home/JoeDoe/Desktop/Hello World helloWorld.createHtmlFile("/home/JoeDoe/Desktop/Hello World");
 ```
+<strong>Remark:</strong> In the above example we used the directory `"/home/JoeDoe/Desktop/Hello World`.
+Make sure that you
+use a directory that exists on your system.
 ### Adding meta tags within the &lt;head&gt;&lt;/head&gt; tags
 From the HTML markup of the empty HTML document in the previous example, the reader can notice that the
 head tags of the HTML document contains a minimal, default markup.
 Because a HTML document would (normally) contain atleast